Piano roll: Buffalo Convention

 In the early years of player pianos, piano rolls were produced in varying dimensions and formats.
-Most rolls use one of three musical scales.
-The 65-note (with a playing range of A1 to C♯7) format was introduced in 1896 in the United States specifically for piano music.
-In 1900, an American format playing all 88 notes (A0 to C8) of the standard piano scale was introduced.
+Most rolls used one of three musical scales.
+The 65-note format, with a playing range of A1 to C♯7, was introduced in 1896 in the United States, specifically for piano music.
+In 1900, an American format playing all 88 notes of the standard piano scale (A0 to C8) was introduced.
 In 1902, a German 72-note scale (F1, G1 to E7) was introduced.

 On December 10, 1908, a group representing most of the largest U.S. manufacturers of player pianos gathered in Buffalo, New York, to try to agree on some standards.
-The group settled on a width of 11+1/4 in and perforation standards for 65-note rolls (6 holes to the inch), and 88-note rolls (9 holes to the inch).
-This left margins at both ends for future developments.
-Any pianos built to this standard could play rolls made to it, albeit sometimes with a loss of special functionality.
-This format became a loose world standard.
+The group settled on a width of 11+1/4 in and perforation standards for 65-note rolls of 6 holes to the inch, and for 88-note rolls of 9 holes to the inch.
+That left margins at both ends for future developments.
+Any pianos built to those standards could play rolls made to them, albeit sometimes with a loss of special functionality.
+The formats became a loose world standard.